gadgetto/UserImport/core/components/userimport/docs/readme.txt

 --------------------

-An extra to easily import users into the MODX user database and batch assign MODX user groups and roles.
+An extra to easily import users into the MODX user database and batch-assign MODX user groups and roles.
 The importer accepts data files in CSV format.
-Automatically assigns User Groups and Roles during import and validates your import data to prevent inconsistent user objects.
+Automatically validates your import-data to prevent inconsistent user objects.

 Reqirements:

-- MODX 2.3 and above
+- MODX 2.3.x up to 2.8.x
-- PHP 5.6 and above
+- PHP 7.0 or later

 User guide: